 Make sure your thermostat is set where you want it to be.
 If it got bumped, it could be the reason why your furnace won’t turn on.
 You’d be surprised how often we diagnose this as the problem behind a furnace breakdown.

-Call us whenever your furnace blower is not working or it blows cold air and you can’t fix the problem.
-We’ll repair it as soon as possible and let you know how to keep it working!
+Call the heating pros at Lightfoot Mechanical whenever your furnace blower is not working or it blows cold air and you can’t fix the problem.
+We’ll perform furnace repair as soon as possible and let you know how to keep it working!